JewLion/DontBanDog/README.md

 # DontBanDog
-Python Discord Bot for a group of friends, includes searching and music playing capabilities
+An example Python Discord Bot for a group of friends, includes searching and music playing capabilities

 ## Requirements
 * python 3.6